 Then see what's written in the Free Space row.

-Click to select the system drive (the drive where Windows is installed) in Windows Explorer, then right-click the drive and click Properties.
+Click to select the system drive (the drive where Windows is installed) in Windows/File Explorer, then right-click the drive and click Properties.
 In Windows XP, you can just right-click the drive; in newer Windows versions you must click it first.

 Make sure General tab is open.
 Click Disk Cleanup.